-Ms. Boyle is a third year graduate student in the Health Psychology program.
-This year, she is an NIMH predoctoral trainee.
-She is interested in predictors and neurobiological correlates of post-traumatic growth and the effect of mindfulness meditation on emotional and physical health.
+Ms. Boyle, a fifth year graduate student in the Health Psychology area, is interested in predictors and neurobiological correlates of post-traumatic growth and the effect of mindfulness meditation on emotional and physical health.
 She would also like to explore the ways in which cultural beliefs impact the development and experience of disease.

 Sunny Bai, M.A., M.P.H.

 Ms. Bai is a sixth year clinical psychology student interested in the links between the family environment, regulation, and child mental health.
 In particular, her research focuses on how physiological and emotional regulation processes mediate the associations between parenting behaviors and child psychopathology and risk for substance use.

 Dr. Kuhlman is interested in understanding the impact of childhood experiences, such as childhood abuse and early life stress, on physical and mental health across the lifespan.
 Specifically, she is interested in the neuroendocrine and immunological mechanisms that explain how early adversity during important phases of development increase risk for poor mental and physical health.